fastrgv/Asud/README.md

 -----------------------------------------------------------------------------------------------------

-### Bad-Xcycle-View
+### Bad-xCycle-View
-This view shows a chain of digits that is similar to, but more general than digit-pairs.
+Similar to linked-pairs, the bad-Xcycle view shows a chain of digits with alternating colors, where Green represents ON and Red is OFF.
+If anything is displayed, then the first Green digit shares a house with another, which is contradictory.
-The bad-Xcycle view shows a cyan & green chain of digits, alternating in colors, where one color represents ON and the other is OFF.
-If anything is displayed, then the first digit shares a house with another of the same color, which means that color must represent OFF.
-Thusly, the first digit in the chain [CYAN] should be removed.
+Thusly, the first digit in the chain should be removed.
 The on-screen label shows the cell-coordinates of the first & last cells in the chain;
 EG: "Xcycle-19-99" indicates the first cell in the chain is at row=1, col=9.